-We meet the fourth Wednesday of every month (except November, December, July and August) at the University of Mary Washington Jepson Alumni Executive Center at 1119 Hanover Street in Fredericksburg.
+We meet the fourth Wednesday of every month (except December, July and August) at the Washington Jepson Alumni Executive Center at 1119 Hanover Street in Fredericksburg, Virginia.

 Reservations are required.
-Please call (540) 361-2105 and leave a message regarding how many seats you require.
-Place your reservation request NLT Noon, Monday, the 20th of May.
+Please call (540) 361-2105 or emailing FredCWRT@yahoo.com with a message regarding how many seats you require.
+Place your reservation request NLT Noon, Friday, November 11th 2016.
 If later you find you cannot attend, please call in your cancellation.

 Coat and tie are not required; this has merely been a tradition.
 The dinner cost is $32.00 by cash or check at the door.

 Last month's program by Calvin Zon titled Divided We Fall, The Confederacy's Collapse from Within, was interesting and we learned from it.
 Some of us were left with the conclusion that the Confederacy's collapse from within was less of a factor than the Confederacy's collapse from without on account of the Yankees.

 Speaker: Robert Lee Hodge